AaryaDevnani/ScamScanner/readme.md

 # Scam Scanner

-Scam Scanner is a browser extension made to detect fake Instagram and Twitter accounts.
+Scam Scanner is a browser extension made to detect fake Instagram and Twitter accounts.<br>
-Currently we only support chromium-based browsers
+Currently only supporting chromium-based browsers.

 ## Folders
 The code is split across 4 folders: